-- 1 NOTE: To use an MicroSD card with your system, ensure that the Internal SD Card Port is enabled in System Setup. - 1 NOTE: Ensure that you install the MicroSD cards into the same slots based on the labels you had marked on the cards during removal.
+- (1) NOTE: To use an MicroSD card with your system, ensure that the Internal SD Card Port is enabled in System Setup. - (i) NOTE: If reinstalling, ensure that you install the MicroSD cards into the same slots based on the labels you had marked on the cards during removal.

-- 1 Locate the MicroSD card slot on the IDSDM/vFlash module.
-Orient the MicroSD card appropriately and insert the contact-pin end of the card into the slot. - (i) NOTE: The slot is keyed to ensure correct insertion of the card. - 2 Press the card into the slot to lock it into place.
+1 Locate the MicroSD card connector on the IDSDM or vFlash module.
+Orient the MicroSD card appropriately and insert the contact-pin end of the card into the slot.

+(i) NOTE: The slot is keyed to ensure correct insertion of the card.

+2 Press the card into the card slot to lock it into place.

-- 1 Install the air shroud.
-For more information, see Installing the air shroud. - 2 Follow the procedure listed in After working inside your system.
+- 1 Install the air shroud. - 2 Follow the procedure listed in After working inside your system.